LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Inheritance.md

 Answer: 4

-In public inheritance, 'protected' members can be called by 'public' members.
+In public inheritance, 'protected' members can be accessed by 'public' members.